-- 1. Member States shall, in respect of every institution registered or authorised in their territories, ensure that members are sufficiently informed of the aspects regarding about the functioning of the respective pension scheme operated by the institution, in particular concerningabout: - (a) the rights and obligations of the parties involved in the pension scheme; - (b) the nature and distribution of financial, technical and other risks associated with the pension schemeborne by the members and beneficiaries; - (ba) the conditions regarding guarantees of a given investment performance or of a given level of benefits, if any;

-(bb) the mechanism protecting accrued entitlements or the benefits reduction mechanism, if any;

-- (bc) the historical series of investment returns obtained at least during the last five years, for those schemes that have been operating for at least five years, where members bear investment risk or can take investment decisions; - (bd) the structure of costs borne by members and beneficiaries, for schemes where members bear the investment risk;

-(be) the options available to members in receiving their retirement income;

-(c) the persons who are eligible to join the pension scheme.
+- 1. Member States shall, in respect of every institution registered or authorised in their territories, ensure that members are sufficiently informed about the functioning of the respective pension scheme operated by the institution, in particular about: - (a) the rights and obligations of the parties involved in the pension scheme; - (b) the nature of financial risks borne by the members and beneficiaries; - (ba) the conditions regarding guarantees of a given investment performance or of a given level of benefits, if any; - (bb) the mechanisms protecting accrued entitlements or the benefits reduction mechanisms, if any; - (bc) the historical series of investment returns obtained at least during the last five years, for those schemes that have been operating for at least five years, where members bear investment risk or can take investment decisions; - (bd) the structure of costs borne by members and beneficiaries, for schemes where which do not provide for a given level of benefits members bear the investment risk; - (be) the options available to members in receiving their retirement income; - (c) the persons who are eligible to join the pension scheme.

-With reference to point (bc), a statement that information on historical data is are not predictive of the future value of the not a reliable indication of the future risk profile of the pension scheme or of the investment returns option shall be provided.
+With reference to point (bc), a statement that historical data are not predictive of the future value of the investment returns.

 - 2. Member States shall, in respect of every institution registered or authorised in their territories, ensure that, for schemes in which members bear an investment risk and which provide for more than one option with different investment profiles, the members are informed of the conditions regarding the range of investment options available, and, where applicable, the default investment option and, the pension scheme's rule to allocate a particular member to an investment option, in addition to the information listed in paragraph 1. - 3.
-Members and beneficiaries and/or, where applicable, their representatives shall receive, within a reasonable time, any relevant information regarding changes to the pension scheme rules. - 4.
-Institutions shall make available electronically or on a website the conditions of the pension scheme set out in this Article.
+Members and beneficiaries and/or, where applicable, their representatives shall receive, within a reasonable time, any relevant information regarding changes to the pension scheme rules.

+4. Institutions shall make available electronically or on a website the conditions of the pension scheme set out in this Article.